11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Issei Noodle, Carlisle PA

-Yum, is all I can say for this casual spot for great food on a budget.
+Yum, is all I can say for the casual spot, Issei Noodle Shop, for great food on a budget.
 Momma and Poppa Pham offer traditional flavors with a new “Phamily” twist.
-Signatures Egg Noodle Delight with ground pork, garlic sweet soy sauce $11, and Rice Bowls like Asian Sesame Don-Buri – Mongolian seared beef with fresh veggies are “phamominal.”
+Signatures Egg Noodle Delight with ground pork, garlic sweet soy sauce, and Rice Bowls like Asian Sesame Don-Buri – Mongolian seared beef with fresh veggies are “phamominal.”
+The food is so good, the Phams opened another Issei Noodle Shop in Lancaster PA as well.

 Castlerigg Tasting Room